About this Notice

 USA, Switzerland, Australia, India, Ukraine, Jersey, Canada, and the Philippines.
 We may update this list from time to time and any changes will be communicated to you via an update to this Privacy Notice.

 Transfers to our third party service providers are to enable them to use and store your personal information on our behalf.
 We will, however, put in place appropriate security procedures in order to protect your personal information.
 We also ensure that, where your information is transferred to any country outside the EEA this is done using specific legally-approved safeguards.
-You can request further details and a copy of these by contacting the Data Protection Officer.
+You can request further details and a copy of these by contacting our Data Protection Officer.

 When determining the relevant retention periods, we will take into account factors including: